Networking: Map Network Drives

 Example: P:

-- In the folder section, you will enter two forward slashes “\\”, the server name, another forward slash “\” and the folder name.
+- In the folder section, you will enter two back slashes “\\”, the server name, another back slash “\” and the folder name.

 Example: - For the B: use \\METHODFS\BIM STANDARDS